On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Introduction

 The aim of this article is three fold.
-First we would like to revise and simplify the construction of Duistermaat-H\"ormander~\cite{Duistermaat_ActaMath_1972} in the special case of normally hyperbolic operators.
-The second aim is to fill a gap in the literature: the construction of distinguished parametrices in Duistermaat and H\"ormander is given only for scalar operators.
-Several constructions in index theory, in trace formualae and also in physics need the existence and uniqueness of Feynman parametrices for operators acting on vector bundles.
-It is known that most of the constructions carry over to the case of normally hyperbolic operators, since their principal symbols are scalars.
-There are, however, also important differences that appear on the level of subprincipal symbols.
-In this article we would like to provide a detailed construction of Feynman parametrices for vector bundles, with complete proofs for their uniqueness, and discuss the effect of curvature of the bundle connection.
-In case the vector bundle has a hermitian inner product with respect to which the operator is formally selfadjoint we show that the construction can be carried out in such a way that the above mentioned positivity property holds.
-Finally and thirdly, for Dirac operators we give a much more direct construction of Feynman parametrices satisfying a positivity property.
-We also discuss some consequences, including the usual propagation of singularity theorems.
+First, we would like to revise and simplify the construction of Duistermaat-H\"ormander~\cite{Duistermaat_ActaMath_1972} in the special case of any normally hyperbolic operator.
+The second aim is to fill a gap in the literature: microlocalisation and the corresponding construction of distinguished parametrices in Duistermaat-H\"ormander is covered in the literature only for scalar operators.
+Several constructions in index theory, in trace formulae, and also in physics require the existence and uniqueness of Feynman parametrices for operators acting on vector bundles.
+It is known that most of the constructions carry over to the case of any normally hyperbolic operator, since its principal symbol is scalar.
+There are, however, also important differences that appear on the level of subprincipal symbol.
+In this article, we would like to give a precise statement of microlocalisation (Theorems~\ref{thm: microlocalisation_P} and~\ref{thm: microlocalisation_NHOp}) for these class of geometric operators.
+We then provide a detailed construction of Feynman parametrices (Theorem~\ref{thm: exist_unique_Feynman_parametrix_NHOp}) for vector bundles with complete proofs for their uniqueness and discuss the effect of curvature of the bundle connection.
+In case, the vector bundle has a hermitian inner product with respect to which the operator is formally selfadjoint, we show (Proposition~\ref{thm: positivity_Feynman_minus_adv_NHOp}) that the construction can be carried out in such a way that the above-mentioned positivity property holds.
+Third and finally, for any Dirac-type operator, we give (Theorem~\ref{thm: Hadamard_bisolution_Dirac_type_op}) a much more direct construction of Feynman parametrices satisfying a positivity property.
+We also discuss some consequences, including the usual propagation of singularities theorems (Theorem~\ref{thm: propagation_singularity_Sobolev_WF}).
 These are well known to hold for very general operators on vector bundles.
 For instance, the propagation of polarisation sets has been proven by Dencker using microlocalisation in the matrix setting~\cite{Dencker_JFA_1982}.